Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on measured performance data, not assumptions."

 In more detail, this quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs.
 It's better to write clear and straightforward code initially and then refine it for efficiency after identifying genuine bottlenecks through profiling or benchmarking.
 This approach helps ensure your software's overall quality remains high while also improving its performance where it matters most.

+# 2024-02-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down tasks into smaller, manageable pieces.
+By doing this, you can focus on each piece individually, making it easier to complete the task.
+2. Use version control systems, such as Git, to keep track of your code and collaborate with others.This will ensure that you don't lose work and can easily share your progress with team members.
+3. Plan your project ahead of time, including setting goals and deadlines.By doing so,you can stay on track and make sure that your projects are completed on time.
+4. Stay up-to-date with the latest programming languages and tools.
+As technologies evolve, it'ss important to learn and adapt to new methods and technologies to stay competitive in the industry.
+5. Practice good programming habits,such as commenting yourcode, organizing your files,and following coding standards.
+These habits will make your Code more readable and maintainable for others to work with.
+6. Don'teven begin a project unless you have the necessary tools and resources.
+Planning ahead and making sure you're prepared for the project will save you time and frustration later on.
+7. Learn from your mistakes and reflect on them.
+Each error you encounter provides an opportunity to grow and improveyour skills.
+Take the time to analyze what went wrong and how youcan prevent it from happening again.